ksator/stream-Junos-syslog-messages-to-a-grpc-collector/README.md

-# Stream Junos syslog messages to your telemetry collector

 Starting in Junos OS Release 18.1R1, a new sensor is available that allows syslog data to be streamed to network telemetry collector systems.
 Using the `/junos/events/` sensor, you can now stream syslog messages to your telemetry-collection systems.